turbot/tailpipe-plugin-aws/docs/tables/aws_cloudtrail_log/queries.md

 limit 10;
 ```

-### Event counts by account
+### Top events by account

-Count and group events by account ID, event source, and event name to highlight activity distribution across accounts.
+Count and group events by account ID, event source, and event name to analyze activity across accounts.

 ```sql
 select